jjophy/online-serving-of-ML-model/README.md

 Task:
 train.py
 1. Add one more model apart from the one used in TA Session (any machine learning model of your choice) in the train.py file and save it.
+(5 points)
 2. Modify the inference.py file to display the output of the above model.
+(5 points)
 3. Build the docker image of the final application and run it and submit the screenshot of the output.
+(15 points)
 a.
 Build the Docker File
 b. running the api.py file provides different flask routes for prediction and score using LDA and neural network